 Virtual Scavanger Hunt

-- Race through local manufacturing facilities (virtually) to learn about the inner workings of manufacturing facilities that develop products for all over the world.
+- Race through a local manufacturing facility (virtually) to learn about the inner workings of the manufacturing industry here in Saskatchewan that develops products for the world.
 You will also have a chance to win great prizes.

 - To participate, click here.